foerstner-lab/READemption/docs/source/installation.rst

   tar xzf segemehl_0_2_0.tar.gz
   cd segemehl_*/segemehl/ && make && cd ../../

+In the future segemehl version 0.3.0 will be integrated into Reademption.
+For the time being we recommend using version 0.2.0.

 Copying the executable to a location that is part of the ``PATH`` e.g ``/usr/bin/`` ...